TrevorFrench/R-for-Data-Analysis/README.md

 - For other suggestions or larger problems, you can create an "issue" [here](https://github.com/TrevorFrench/R-for-Data-Analysis/issues).
 - Alternatively, you can create a pull request; however, it is generally a good idea to start a conversation about large changes by creating an issue before proposing them.
 If you have never created a pull request before, you can read more about them [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 - If you have no changes to propose but still want to contribute- feel free to search the issue board and asked to be "assigned" to an issue.
+- Ensure that any changes in .qmd files are rendered via the `quarto preview` command

 ## License